akka/akka/akka-docs/src/main/paradox/distributed-data.md

 Java
 : @@snip [DistributedDataDocTest.java](/akka-docs/src/test/java/jdocs/ddata/DistributedDataDocTest.java) { #update }

-As reply of the `Update` a `Replicator.UpdateSuccess` is sent to the sender of the `Update` if the value was successfully replicated according to the supplied
+As reply of the `Update` a @apidoc[Replicator.UpdateSuccess](akka.cluster.ddata.Replicator.UpdateSuccess) is sent to the sender of the
+`Update` if the value was successfully replicated according to the supplied
 @ref:[write consistency level](typed/distributed-data.md#write-consistency) within the supplied timeout.
-Otherwise a `Replicator.UpdateFailure` subclass is sent back.
-Note that a `Replicator.UpdateTimeout` reply does not mean that the update completely failed or was rolled back.
+Otherwise a @apidoc[Replicator.UpdateFailure](akka.cluster.ddata.Replicator.UpdateFailure) subclass is sent back.
+Note that a @apidoc[Replicator.UpdateTimeout](akka.cluster.ddata.Replicator.UpdateTimeout) reply does not mean that the update completely failed or was rolled back.
 It may still have been replicated to some nodes, and will eventually be replicated to all nodes with the gossip protocol.